 After the photo shoot, I will make a wide selection of photos and send them to you.
-You can use them for your personal social medias and purposes.
-You will be asked to sigh a model release form so that I can use your photos for my social medias, website and eventually magazines.
+You can use them for your personal social media.
+You will be asked to sign a model release form so that I can use your photos for my social media, website, and eventually magazines.
 Of course, we can discuss which photos to be used.
 I respect the model’s wishes and trust is paramount.

 SOME WORDS ON MONEY?

-I totally understand and respect if modeling is your work and you want to get paid or seek for at least some kind of compensation for your time and effort.
+I totally understand and respect if modeling is your work and you want to get paid or at least some kind of compensation for your time and effort.
 As a photographer, I feel the same way.
-Unfortunately, this project is purely a personal project and I don’t make profit from it.
-Yes, there are magazines to sell and patron content to generate certain revenue.
-However, the goal is merely to cut down the cost of doing the project, which can be surprisingly high.
+Unfortunately, this project is purely a personal project and I don’t make a profit from it.
 Photography is not my profession.
 I will be glad to buy you a drink or send you a copy of the magazine in which you are featured.
 At this moment, I am not capable to offer financial compensation.
 I work only with people who volunteer to participate and who want to share their stories.
 Hey, it’s not about money, right?